openlawteam/lao-docs/docs/SmartContracts.md

 The LAO uses various smart contracts to administer its activity.
 Primarily, the smart contracts are used to facilitate:

--Collection of members’ initial contributions to the LAO;
+- Collection of members’ initial contributions to the LAO;
--Voting;
+- Voting;
--Delegating Voting to Third Parties;
+- Delegating Voting to Third Parties;
--Funding investments;
+- Funding investments;
--Distributing proceeds; and
+- Distributing proceeds; and
--Rage quitting.
+- Rage quitting.

 The LAO uses v2 of the MolochDAO’s smart contracts, which can be found [here](https://github.com/MolochVentures/moloch).